C$^3$P-VoxelMap: Compact, Cumulative and Coalescible Probabilistic Voxel Mapping: Cumulative Probabilistic Update

 The update of $\mathbf{n}$ is based on an cumulative update of $\mathbf{A}$

 The normal vector $\mathbf{n}^\prime$ is the third singular vector of the covariance matrix $\mathbf{A}^\prime\in\mathbb{R}^{3\times3}$ under singular value decomposition.

 However, the cumulative update of \Snq is non-trivial because this update triggers a re-computation of the Jacobian of $\mathbf{n}$, $\mathbf{q}$ w.r.t. $ \mathbf{p}_i$.
 As shown in (\ref{eq5}), the re-computation involves every point that falls into a voxel in the past.
 The re-computation is not only time-consuming but also memory-inefficient because all past points must be stored and re-iterated.
-We derive a new algorithm making cumulative update possible and avoiding the storage of past points.
+We derive a new algorithm that makes cumulative updates possible and avoids the storage of past points.

 By expanding (\ref{eq5}) we have